 The short answer is yes.
 One reason you should pay attention to the MF prices is that they represent the floor price.
 The floor price tells you the absolute lowest price that the book can be purchased on Amazon.
 If this book doesn't sell often, FBA sellers will likely price their offers closer to the MF prices.
 This book has an average rank of 1.37 million.
 That means that the book sells once about every 10-15 days.
 When a book doesn't sell for one day, its rank drops by about 100,000.
 So an average rank of 1.3 million means the book sells about once every 13 days.
 The current rank of 510,000 means that the book likely sold around 5 days ago.
 Keep in mind these numbers are approximate.
 Sales data can be finicky and not truly representative of exact sales (when in doubt check Keepa).

 This poses a question.
 If this book sells about once every 13 days how much higher can an FBA book be priced above the MF book?
-The answer really depends on demand for the book and the FBA sellers involved.
+The answer really depends on the demand for the book and the FBA sellers involved.
 This book has a market FBA price of about $89.99 with one seller undercutting to $85.99.
 If you look for the book elsewhere online the actual retail value of this book is $26 dollars!
 So what's going on here?

 At the time this screenshot was taken, Amazon was not selling the book.
-When this happens, FBA sellers can raise their price.
+When this happens, FBA sellers can raise their prices.
 If Amazon was on this listing, they would sell the book new for around $26 dollars and the used FBA offers would be priced below that.
 The true used price for this book should be in the range of $19 to $26 dollars.
 With this book, the MF prices are more representative of the actual value of the book.

 It's hard to determine why this book is listed for $85.99.
 Maybe one FBA seller decided to create the market and go for a long shot.
 It may be that repricing software blindly matched that price.
 What we do know is that many Merchant Fulfilled operations are often "mega-sellers" that can have hundreds of thousands of books for sale.
 These sellers have custom pricing software not available to the public.
 This software may look at information such as retail value and other factors.
 The lesson here is to pay attention to MF pricing and use it as a guide to determining the market value.
 Always use MF prices as a guide.